mehmetext/seng/README.md

+# Software Engineering Notes

-# Software Engineering Notes by Mehmet Konukçu
+This repository is created for KTUN Software Engineering students by Mehmet Konukçu.